-Tip • Access requires your Customer Community user name and password.
+Tip: Access requires your Customer Community user name and password.
 If you do not have one, use the link on the login page to request one.

-- b) Take note of the password identified within that article, at the end of the Synopsis. - c) Click the link Adapter Tools for FlexNet Manager Suite.
-In a new browser tab, when you provide the required password, the download of Adapter Tools for FlexNet Manager Suite 2016 R1.zip commences from the Flexera Software account at box.com. - d) In your browser dialog, choose to save the file, and if the browser allows it, direct the saved file to a convenient working location (such as C:\Temp on a central, accessible server).
+A new browser tab may appear temporarily, and the download of Adapter Tools for FlexNet Manager Suite 2016 R1 SP1.zip commences.

+c.
+In your browser dialog, choose to save the file, and if the browser allows it, direct the saved file to a convenient working location (such as C:\Temp on a central, accessible server).